-14.6 Clarification- Abbreviated Function Names in an Enclosed List
+14.6 Clarification-Function Names in an Enclosed List

-An abbreviated function name and the item which follows it are regarded as a single item.
-Although the numeric indicator is not used at the beginning of an item in an enclosed list, it must be used before a numeral (or decimal point and a numeral) following an abbreviated function name.
+A function name and the item which follows it are regarded as a single item.
+Although the numeric indicator is not used at the beginning of an item in an enclosed list, it must be used before a numeral (or decimal point and a numeral) following a function name.